 Konica AA-35 / Konica Recorder

 Now I cracked.
 Apparently, the seller’s father bought the lot somewhere.
 He hadn’t been a camera collector but an everything collector.
 He passed away some years before and the family tried to rid his collections.
-The cameras I came for where the few they found working and didn’t bother with the rest.
+The cameras I came for were the few they found working and didn’t bother with the rest.
 I took it all amid much thanks by the seller.

 Once I found time for it, I embarked on a salvage mission.
 The Olympus Samurais just needed a wipe, and with a fresh battery came alive, clicking and buzzing.
 The Pen cameras needed more work, where at day’s end I had six clean and working along with some corpses.